gdurif/devRpkg/content/1_essential.md

 # Getting started

+## R packages to help you create R packages

+- [`usethis`](https://usethis.r-lib.org): to automate package and project creation/configuration/setup  \bigskip
+- [`devtools`](https://devtools.r-lib.org): complete collection of development tools \bigskip
+- [`roxygen2`](https://roxygen2.r-lib.org): to document your code and generate help pages \bigskip
+- [`lintr`](https://cran.r-project.org/package=lintr) to review your code ("adherence to a given style, syntax errors and possible semantic issues") \bigskip

 ## Note

-If you are not working from Rstudio, you will not benefit from all its functionality but it is possible to do everything from the R command line.
+- If you are not working from Rstudio, you will not benefit from all its functionality but it is possible to do everything from the R command line. \bigskip

+- In R: `pkg::fun()` refers to the function `fun()` defined in the package `pkg`.

 ## Setup your environment